 4. Learn office and IT skills

 If you’ve been meaning to brush up on your Excel skills, set up a LinkedIn account or learn how to code, then now could be a great time to do it.
 The busy nature of our everyday lives can make it difficult to sit down and truly focus on learning new skills.
-This coupled with the fact that technology is constantly evolving may leave you feeling left behind – so why not use the lockdown time to catch up?
+This coupled with the fact that technology is constantly evolving may leave you feeling left behind – but if you’re still spending more time at home than usual, then now could be a good time to catch up.
 If you’re in the market for a new job, then developing some office and IT skills could also give you some extra plus points to add to your CV.